projecthorus/tawhiri-downloader-container/README.md

 ## Notes

 - The latest version of this container is available from `ghcr.io/projecthorus/tawhiri-downloader-container:latest`.
 - Downloaded data sets are stored in `/srv/tawhiri-datasets`.
-These need to be made avilable to [_tawhiri-container_](https://github.com/projecthorus/tawhiri-container), and it is recommend that `/srv` is shared using a method such as a bind mount or volume.
+These need to be made avilable to [_tawhiri-container_](https://github.com/projecthorus/tawhiri-container), and it is recommend that `/srv` is shared between these containers using a method such as a bind mount or volume.
 - A timezone must be passed to the container, either by setting the `TZ` environment variable, or by bind mounting `/etc/localtime` in to the container from the host system.

 ## Examples